Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tilastoja ja muuta hyödyllistä materiaalia Espanjasta matkailumarkkinana.

 The list is reviewed every 15 days.

-Charter flights scheduled for December 2020 from MAD/BCN mainly to KAO, IVL and RVN in Lapland were cancelled due to border restrictions.
+Charters flights scheduled for December from MAD/BCN mainly to KAO, IVL and RVN in Lapland are cancelled.

 Following a recent study from the European Traveller Intelligence Monitor, the most important factor among Spaniards when choosing a destination is security standards (49% of travellers) and costs at the destination (16%).